neuefische/wd-flipped-classroom-curriculum/sessions/self-directed-learning/assets/additional-challenges-js-people-in-space.md

    </details>
    &nbsp;

-6. Set the text content of the `span` tag to be that of the number of people currently in space.
+6. Update the text content of the `span` element with the number of people currently in space.
     <details>
     <summary>🙈 Hint</summary>